SimonSubokLee/ston-docs-son/admin/bypass.kr.rst

 Port Bypass
 ====================================

-A port bypass all packets of a specific TCP port to the origin server.
+A port bypass bypasses all packets of a specific TCP port to the origin server.
 This setting is exclusive to virtual hosts. ::

    # vhosts.xml - <Vhosts>